 Sir Nicholas Soames

-Sir Arthur Nicholas Winston Soames is a British Conservative Party politician and the grandson of Sir Winston Churchill.
-He has represented Mid Sussex since 1997, previously serving as MP for Crawley.
+Sir Arthur Nicholas Winston Soames is a former British Conservative Party politician and the grandson of Sir Winston Churchill.
+He represented Mid Sussex from 1997 until 2019, previously serving as MP for Crawley.
 Sir Nicholas has an incredible energy and passion for his grandfather, which is infectious.
-To this one-off trip, he brings personal anecdotes as he knew him late into his teenage years, as well as access to previously unpublished materials from the Churchill archive.
+To this unique trip, he brings personal anecdotes, as he knew him late into his teenage years, as well as access to previously unpublished materials from the Churchill archive.

 Born on a grape farm in the Cape, Nicholas has a life’s passion for African history and, in particular, the Anglo-Boer War.
-Upon completion of his studies, he became a lecturer in history at Vista University, Mamelodi, the Black township of Pretoria.
-After ten years and restless for a change, in 1993 he formed “The Expeditionary Force”, a company which specialises in African journeys, based on historical and cultural themes.
-Schofield is now the historical consultant for Rovos Rail and has been for the past twenty-two years.
-He is described by Rohan Vos, Founder of Rovos Rail, as ‘our story-teller extraordinaire’.
+Upon completion of his studies, he became a lecturer in history at Vista University, Mamelodi, the black township of Pretoria.
+Schofield is now the historical consultant for Rovos Rail and has been for the past 27 years.
+He is described by Rohan Vos, Founder of Rovos Rail, as “our storyteller extraordinaire”.

-Christopher Wilmot-Sitwell is one of the owners of cazenove+loyd and has been travelling frequently to Southern Africa since his first visit to Natal as a schoolboy in the early 1970’s.
-Having worked in South Africa in the 1980’s and travelled to most countries in sub-Saharan Africa, it is a region with an enduring fascination.
-Christopher has recently led a number of small group trips for cazenove+loyd; most recently a private boat charter on the Irrawaddy and another private boat journey along the Mekong from Vietnam to Cambodia.
+Christopher Wilmot-Sitwell is the Co-Owner + Director of cazenove+loyd and has been travelling frequently to Southern Africa since his first visit to KwaZulu-Natal as a schoolboy in the early 1970s.
+Having worked in South Africa in the 1980s and travelled to most countries in sub-Saharan Africa, it is a region with an enduring fascination.
+Christopher has led a number of small group trips, including a private boat charter on the Irrawaddy in Myanmar and another private boat journey along the Mekong from Vietnam to Cambodia.

 + Four nights in a Rovos Rail suite

-+ One night at The Southern Sun Hotel Hyde Park including breakfast
++ One night at Fairlawns Boutique Hotel & Spa, including breakfast

 + All food and drink while on the train